Grants and Tax Incentives for the Preservation of National Historic Landmarks

 Access to Grants

 Public and private organizations provide various grant opportunities.
 Grants are available through the Historic Preservation Fund and often state and local governments have grant and loan programs available for historic preservation.
 Property owners should check with their State Historic Preservation Office to learn about the availability of federal and state funds.
 Some funding sources prioritize National Historic Landmarks, such as the Save America's Treasures Grant Program.
-This program is administered by the National Park Service.
-Please be aware, however, that no new grant funding has been appropriated for the SAT Program since 2010.

 Assistance with Preservation

 Technical Preservation Services (TPS), a program of the National Park Service, is the nation's leading provider of technical information and guidance on the care of historic buildings.
 Questions regarding preservation issues are answered by phone, letters, or e-mails.
 TPS also publishes bulletins dealing with a wide range of preservation topics, as well as advice on Historic Preservation Tax Incentives.

 The Section 106 process requires that all development projects or other actions funded, licensed, or initiated by Federal agencies, are thoroughly reviewed.
 The review may result in modifications to the project to avoid, minimize, or mitigate possible harm to the historic property.
 Examples of undertakings that would receive Section 106 review might include levee construction and other flood control measures that could destroy archeological sites; construction of a new four-lane highway through a rural historic district; and demolition, alteration, repair, or rehabilitation of deteriorated homes in a historic neighborhood.